This is a premium feature that is available with vDAQ (RggScan) or resonant scanning with National Instruments hardware (ResScan) only.

 To synchronize external events to image data, ScanImage® allows to record precise timestamps for up to four auxiliary digital trigger lines (currently only supported in resonant scanning mode).
 To achieve the highest temporal resolution and accuracy, the timestamps are generated on the FPGA which is also responsible for image formation.
-An additional NI SCB-19 breakout box is required to feed the trigger input signals through the NI FlexRIO digitizer adapter module (NI5732/NI5734) to the FPGA.

 The timestamps for detected triggers are written to the Tiff header of the frame that was currently being acquired when the trigger occurred.
 If a trigger occurs in a pause between two acquisitions in Loop mode, the trigger timestamp is written to the first frame of the acquisition following the pause.